 Compartmentalize.
 One thing I learned from being the breadwinner and emotional reliever of my family is that you can put into boxes some things so you do not feel overwhelmed.
 Whatever I needed to tackle, I face it first, and push the others at the back of mind for the time being.

 Delegate, get experts, don’t do everything on your own.
-That toronto SEO agency is there to help you with your online presence.
+That experienced marketing specialist is there to help you with your online presence.
 You do not need to do everything on your own because it is another trigger to anxiety.
 Get an expert.
 Remember, anxiety is more costly.
 Delegate.
 Someone else can do it, too.

 Maintain a healthy lifestyle.
 Eating well-balanced meals, exercising, limiting alcohol and caffeine intake, getting enough sleep.
 These are just some of the things you can do in order to become healthy.
 Being healthy and active will surely take your mind off the triggers to your anxiety disorder.